nginxinc/nginx-wiki/source/start/topics/examples/phpfcgi.rst

 Please note if you're using Ubuntu Precise (12.04), I change ``SCRIPT_FILENAME`` and add ``PATH_INFO`` params.

-Connecting nginx to PHP FPM
+Connecting NGINX to PHP FPM
 ---------------------------

-Now we must tell Nginx to proxy requests to PHP FPM via the FCGI protocol:
+Now we must tell NGINX to proxy requests to PHP FPM via the FCGI protocol:

 .. code-block:: nginx